Last Updated on May 15, 2021

-What Do You Do If Your Stairlift Breaks Down?
+What do you do if your stairlift breaks down?
 Stairlifts are an essential part of the home for many.
-Those who are elderly and/or disabled rely on them every day in order to get from one floor of the house to another.
+Those who are elderly and/or disabled rely on them every day to get from one floor to another.
 This means that when your stairlift breaks down, you’re going to be stuck with a nightmare of a situation.

 Without a fully functioning stairlift, you will likely be unable to carry out your day-to-day routine.
-You’ll either by stuck upstairs, unable to get down, or stuck downstairs, unable to get up!
+You’ll either be stuck upstairs, unable to get down or stuck downstairs, unable to get up!
 Thus, knowing what to do when it breaks down is imperative.

 Many people will immediately start to panic.
 Not only because it’s inconvenienced them, but also because things that break down typically lead to hassle and expenditure.
 This doesn’t have to be the case.
 If you follow the guidance below, you may find a more practical solution to the problem.

 Some stairlifts will operate on a battery or power pack.
 If yours does, check to see if it’s fully charged.
 There will usually be an LED indicator that flashes red if it’s flat.
-In the event that something has gone wrong and it’s lost charge, all you’ll need to do is re-charge it!
+If something has gone wrong and it’s lost charge, all you’ll need to do is re-charge it!

-You may think that the entire stairlift has broken down, when it’s actually just the remote.
-Just like when you think the TV has broken but the remote has just run out of batteries!
+You may think that the entire stairlift has broken down when it’s actually just the remote.
+Just like when you think the TV has broken, but the remote has just run out of batteries!
 So first of all, check to see if the remote needs new batteries.
-If it doesn’t, check to see that none of the buttons have got stuck and simply can’t be pressed down.
+If it doesn’t, check to see that none of the buttons has stuck and can’t be pressed down.
 If it looks like this may be the case, you can get a new remote sent to you by the stairlift provider.

 Does your stairlift also operate using a joystick?
-You may find that the stairlift works when you use a secondary operating system (such as the remote) as opposed to this one.
-The joystick can easily be fixed by a proffesional.
+You may find that the stairlift works when you use a secondary operating system (such as the remote) instead of this one.
+The joystick can easily be fixed by a professional.

-Your stairlift should have built-in safety switches in the event that any major problems arise.
-These switches could have been turned on or put into lock mode, preventing it from moving at all.
+Your stairlift should have built-in safety switches if any major problems arise.
+These switches could have been turned on or put into lock mode, preventing them from moving at all.
 You can usually find these: